roohaani786/fight_corona/README.md

 # fight_corona

-A new Flutter application featuring GLobal as well as Country-wide Coronavirus as well as mythbusters and tips to prevent Coronavirus.
+A new Flutter application featuring Global as well as Country-wide Coronavirus as well as mythbusters and tips to prevent Coronavirus.

 I've used Coronavirus API for this which takes data from John Hopkins through WHO, and updates realtime.